Put Your Best Fork Forward: Tips for Healthy Eating

 - Add salsa or low-fat plain Greek yogurt on a baked potato in place of butter or sour cream.

 Sign up to receive our monthly Cancer Talk e-newsletter.

 Snacking can keep you full, balance your blood sugar levels, provide energy between meals and even boost overall nutrient intake.
-However, what you select to eat for your daily snacks can make all the difference in your overall health.
-But, let’s face it – it can be difficult to find snacks that taste good, are satisfying and also healthy at the same time.
-Healthy, tasty snacks are a great way to incorporate additional fruits and vegetables into your diet and adding protein and fiber to snacks is the perfect combo to keep you fuller longer.
+However, what you select for your daily snacks can make all the difference in your overall health.
+But let’s face it – it can be difficult to find snacks that taste good, are satisfying and also healthy at the same time.
+Healthy, tasty snacks are a great way to incorporate additional fruits and vegetables into your diet, and adding protein and fiber to snacks is the perfect combo to keep you fuller longer.
 Grab these for your next midday slump: